 Dress up a burger by ditching the bun and adding sauteed mushrooms.
 I used tarragon on these for an amazing flavor.
 But parsley would do, or simply salt, pepper and garlic.
 The smell will have you salivating.
 These could top eggs as well.
 Add spinach for greens.
 And the Rao’s marinara again.

 And don’t forget dessert.
 Watch this video for a step-by step guide to making keto ice cream in minutes.
 You won’t believe it’s not…sugar!
 And subscribe to the youtube channel or this blog for more keto goodness!

 You can also find yourself some dark chocolate.
 I use 85% Moser Roth bars from Aldi, melt a bit in a pan with Kerrygold, and sweeten with a bit of stevia.
 You can add sugar-free peanut butter, which would be a fat bomb, or dip strawberries into them, chill and eat.

 If you’re new to keto, please poke around the blog.
 I am pretty much a newbie, so I cook simply and explain the basics so as not to overwhelm.
 I am THRILLED with how much better I feel on keto: so much energy, reduced depression, drastically reduced body aches and pains, and a slightly smaller butt.

 Click the following links for some basics:

-You might notice a lack of ads and banners here, which I do so you can read uninterrupted, but you will see links to products I like, and if you click through and make a purchase, you will not pay one penny extra, but I will earn a wee commission.
+You might notice links to products I like.
+If you click through and make a purchase, you will not pay one penny extra, but I will earn a wee commission.
 I appreciate it very much!

 What do I do when I am not ketoing?
 I am an author.
 Harper Collins bought my first novel in 2010, and I have since put out an electronic version of Escaping The Tiger.
 Check out these reviews.
 Would love for you to read it.
 Cheers, Keto Warriors!